Andreas-Hjortland/ngxs-message-plugin/README.md

 - If you are relying on the `instanceof` operator in your reducers, you will have to register the action class with the `KNOWN_ACTION` injection token or through the `knownActions` configuration parameter on the host.
 This lets the plugin map actions from the clients so that we can re-apply the prototype after deserializing the objects
-- We are serializing and copying the whole state for each state change and are doing the diff on the client.
-We probably could only send a diff from the host that we apply on the client.
-Feel free to create a pull request if you want to do this =)
 - The state must be serializable and clonable using the structured clone algorithm.
 This is already best practice, but anything in the store not serializable will be ignored.
-- On the children, you should not add any other plugins that modify the state because that might or might not be caught by the message plugin and therefore lost.
+- On the children, you should not add any other plugins that modify the state because that may or may not be caught by the message plugin and therefore lost.
 That is not a problem on the host.

 ## Contributions